avazahedi/computational-mechanics/projects/04_Linear_Algebra-project.md

 c.
 Plug in the values for $\mathbf{u}$ into the full equation, $\mathbf{Ku}=\mathbf{F}$, to solve for the reaction forces

 d.
 Create a plot of the undeformed and deformed structure with the displacements and forces plotted as vectors (via `quiver`).
-Your result for aluminum should match the following result from [extra-FEA_material](./extra-FEA_material.ipynb). _note: The scale factor is applied to displacements $\mathbf{u}$, not forces._
+Your result for steel should match the following result from [extra-FEA_material](./extra-FEA_material.ipynb). _note: The scale factor is applied to displacements $\mathbf{u}$, not forces._

 > __Note__: Look at the [extra FEA material](./extra-FEA_material).
 It
 > has example code that you can plug in here to make these plots.